Tufts University: Undergraduate admissions

-Tufts is one of the most selective colleges in the United States, with the Princeton Review giving it a selectivity rating of 98/99.
-In addition, U.S. News & World Report names Tufts' undergraduate admission as "most selective".
-For the class of 2026, Tufts admitted 9% of 34,880 applicants.
+U.S. News & World Report names Tufts' undergraduate admission as "most selective".
+For the class of 2029, Tufts admitted 10.5% of 33,400 applicants.
 The number of places in the freshmen class is set at approximately 1,600 students.
 For the class of 2024, the interquartile range of SAT scores was 1420–1550 while for the ACT it was 33–35.

 Since 2006 Tufts has incorporated experimental criteria into the application process for undergraduates to test "creativity and other non-academic factors", including inviting applicants to submit YouTube videos to supplement their application.
 Calling it the "first major university to try such a departure from the norm", Inside Higher Ed also notes that Tufts continues to consider the SAT and other traditional criteria.
 Tufts accepts illegal immigrant students with and without Deferred Action for Childhood Arrivals (DACA).
 Undocumented students are not considered international students, but rather domestic students.

 In 1856, shortly after Tufts opened, its admissions application asked for statements of good character and for students to complete examinations in Greek, history, Latin, and mathematics.
 As part of these examinations, they were asked to study a list of relevant textbooks.
 By 1905 the admissions requirements became lengthier, and the examinations became more complex; the latter required students to write essays and translations.
 Julia Ryan of The Atlantic wrote that because students certified by the New England College Entrance Certificate Board, ones who attended private preparatory schools in New England, were exempt from the examinations, "perhaps only a few students were even taking [the entrance examinations]."
-By 1925 Tufts set an admission quota of 650 males; the examinations were of a similar length of the 1905 ones but the entry requirements decreased in size to a level comparable of that of the 1856 ones.
-Standardized testing, admissions interviews, and other features of current university admissions processes were in place by 1946.
+By 1925, Tufts set an admission quota of 650 males; the examinations were similar in length to the 1905 tests but the entry requirements decreased to a level comparable to those of 1856.
+Standardized testing, admissions interviews, and other features of the university admissions process were in place by 1946.

-Graduate admissions

-The graduate schools each hold their own admission process.
-Students apply directly to the graduate program to which they are seeking acceptance, and so acceptance rates vary between programs.